TOAST-DOCS/Gamebase/en/api-guide.md

 ## Leaderboard

-Gamebase provides Wrapping to server API of TOAST Leaderboard.
-With Wrapping, TOAST products become available at a user server on a consistent interface.
+Gamebase provides Wrapping to server API of NHN Cloud Leaderboard.
+With Wrapping, NHN Cloud products become available at a user server on a consistent interface.

 #### Wrapping API